 TV broadcasting has long been dominated by large media groups.
-In 2017, Latvian Baltijas Mediju Alianse and All Media Baltics each had four TV channels among the most popular ones.
+In 2017, All Media Baltics had four TV channels among the most popular ones, closely followed by Baltijas Mediju Alianse which has three of 15 most popular TV channels.
 Lithuania's Laisvas ir nepriklausomas kanalas is also one of the key players, owning two popular TV channels.